 We move on to the sash.

-Take one of the fabric pieces required for the sash.
-Fold the two longer edges towards the wrong side by 3/8-inch and press.
+Join the two pieces for the sash, along the short edge.
+Next, fold the two longer edges towards the wrong side by 3/8-inch and press.
 Fold it again in half lengthwise, with the wrong sides together, and press.

 Flip the sash over to the wrong side and sew a straight line, one inch from the end of the open edge to the opposite corner, to make the ends of the tie slanting.
 Clip the corners with the help of your scissors.